ADresteRR/youtube-datawarehouseing/README.md

 # youtube-datawarehouseing
-this project is part of Deep-learning coursework
+this project is a part of Deep-learning coursework